Expediting quantum state transfer through the long-range extended XY model: Less time to achieve quantum advantage through long-range interactions

 \subsubsection{Better state transfer with low coordination number}

 From the study, it is clear that \(z \leq N/2\) has a special status although they involve interactions beyond nearest neighboring sites.
 In this situation, \(t_q\) increases with \(\alpha\) and saturates to a certain \(t_q^{sat}\) value irrespective of the anisotropy and magnetic field strength provided the length of the spin chain is moderate (see Fig. \ref{fig:tqwithalphadiffz}).
 The saturation occurs when the fall off rate, \(\alpha\), belongs to the short-range regimes.
 Precisely, the saturation of time for quantum advantage, \(t_q^{sat}\), happens when \(\alpha \gtrapprox 4\) for a fixed \(N \sim \mathcal{O}(50)\).
 This again indicates that when \(\alpha\) is less than \(4\), we can surely gain by employing long-range interactions during the dynamics.
 When \(z\) is relatively high and close to \(N/2\), some fluctuations in \(t_q\) are also observed for \(\alpha \leq 2\) although \(t_q^{\alpha =0} < t_q^{sat}\).
 This indicates that although there can be some advantages of long-range interacting systems, it becomes highly sensitive towards a successful state transfer, especially in the quasi long-range regimes as is evident from \(\overline{t_q}\).
-This behavior can be explained in the following way -- a successful execution of state transfer scheme depends both on the creation of entanglement between different sites including nearest-neighbor and at the same time, it is also essential to disentangle the site on which the state to be transferred.
-The competition between two kinds of operations, entanglement-generating and disentangling power \cite{disenta_power_sibasish_2007}, can be responsible for fluctuations in \(t_q\) when the fall-off rate is small or moderate for which the unitary operator has a high multipartite entanglement-generating capability \cite{ent_power_zanardi_2001,gorshkov_qst_3} compared to the system having only nearest-neighbor interactions.
+As discussed earlier, the competition between two kinds of operations, entanglement-generating and disentangling power \cite{disenta_power_sibasish_2007} of the evolution operator, can be responsible for fluctuations in \(t_q\) when the fall-off rate is small or moderate for which the unitary operator has a high multipartite entanglement-generating capability \cite{ent_power_zanardi_2001,gorshkov_qst_3} compared to the system having only nearest-neighbor interactions.